Continue reading for more information!

 /Dev: Position Ranks In Action

-"Hey everyone!
+Here's Riot Sapmagic with more on Position ranks - "We’re back to lay out how position ranks will play out for you this season.":"Hey everyone!
 Ed “SapMagic” Altorfer here, back again to talk about Ranked.
 In our latest video we detailed how position ranks work, how we’re planning to roll it out in a couple stages, and how we’re preventing players from abusing the system.
 In this article, we’re going to cover what position ranks might be like for you based on how you play and how we tested position ranks.

 Simulation: Online